www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 * [ ] Deploy game on live server.
     * [ ] Define service builder interface in order to run and coordinate multiple Dem processes.
     * [ ] Create launcher class for execution or configuration of the game.
+        * [ ] Create proof of concept launcher class at `net.splitcells.martins.avots.distro`, in order to ease the start.
         * [ ] Clean up existing configs.
             * [ ] What is `net.splitcells.website.Projects` used for?
             * [ ] Consider `net.splitcells.cin.WorldService`, which contains former working code.
             * [ ] Consider `net.splitcells.martins.avots.distro.DevDistro`, which contains currently working code.
       * [ ] Only use web server as resource option.
+          * [ ] Use service builder interface.
       * [ ] Use GelDev as basis.
-## Tasks to be checked and reevaluated.
 * [ ] Document goals of this game.
   * [x] Add game to main objectives of the Splitcells Network Project. -> https://splitcells.net/net/splitcells/network/objectives.html
+  * [ ] Add documentation at game project.
     * [ ] Use gamification as a source for motivation.
     * [ ] Alternative or counterpart to test recursion:
       create meaning full tests by combining test problems and thereby creating bigger and more complex problems and test data.
-    * [ ] The goal is to create optimization algorithm based on reconstruction and deconstruction cycle.
-      This is the reason why the game consists of a reconstruction step, that is basically a city building game, and a deconstruction step, that is basically a war game.
-    * [ ] Reason why the game is called crisis network: bringing optimization systems to their limits and beyond, in order to learn from it, is a crisis for such optimization system as undesirable states are thereby reached.
+    * [ ] Reason why the game is called crisis network: bringing optimization systems to their limits and beyond, in order to learn from it.
+      This is a crisis for such optimization system as undesirable states are thereby reached.
 * [x] Create a very simple renderer for it.
 * [x] Provide unsecured local website for testing.
   -> Not needed.